Whisk(e)y

 innovative new craft ale to finish our groundbreaking single malt.”

 If you are having some doubts as to the direction this is going, let me put you mind at ease.
-If you had blindfolded me and let me sniff the aroma from a dram of this Glenfiddich, I would have told you straight away it
+If you had blindfolded me and let me sniff the aroma from a dram of this Glenfiddich, I would have told you straight away it was a Glenfiddich, the base aroma of pears was front and center, so I was immediately reassured that it was still the Glenfiddich I know and love.

 I am a beer drinker as well as a whisky drinker, and I was intrigued by the thought that Glenfiddich’s Malt Master Brian Kinsman was going to finish one of his whiskies in an IPA cask, as IPA’s are my beer of choice.